 ISC 491.
-INDEPENDENT STUDY
+INDEPENDENT STUDY 1-4 sh

 ISC 499.
-RESEARCH
+RESEARCH 1-4 sh

 Students engage in undergraduate research under the direction of a computing sciences faculty member.
 Maximum of eight semester hours total credit.
 Prerequisites: Eligibility as determined by the undergraduate research guidelines of Elon University and approval by the department.